PLCnext/Container-App-Template-for-PLCnext/README.md

 ## Description
 This project aims to create app's.
 This app's can run on the PLCnext controllers (like the one's that are deployed on the [plcnextstore](https://www.plcnextstore.com)).

 This app's can contain a lot of stuff that's normaly runs on Linux systems.
+But this template focueses only on running OCI container.
+An app on the plcnext ecosystem means an running application that can be installed on any plcnext controller.
+This

+- TODO explain what is an app

 This projects splits into two seperate projects.
 One implements an build process for an existing image.
 The other one builds up an totaly new one, that contains an OCI image build.
 These sample uses [nginx](https://nginx.org).
 For the existing image, the ready to use image, from [hub.docker.com](https://hub.docker.com/_/nginx) is used.
 And for the new build, the [official](https://github.com/nginxinc/docker-nginx) build from the nginx is used.

 The Project don't focus on binary files or self developed application that must run the bare metal.
 It's aims either create an OCI image or pull some and get that image running on the PLCnext hardware.
 ## Prerequisites